graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 See entries in the :ref:`api-section` for more details.

-For a more practical example, the Graphcore tutorials repository contains a `detailed tutorial about using infeeds and outfeeds with TensorFlow <https://github.com/graphcore/tutorials/tree/sdk-release-2.6/tutorials/tensorflow2/infeed_outfeed>`_.
+For a more practical example, the Graphcore tutorials repository contains a :tutorials-repo:`detailed tutorial about using infeeds and outfeeds with TensorFlow <tutorials/tensorflow2/infeed_outfeed>`.

 .. _infeed-simplification: